chrmsantos/chainsaw/SECURITY.md

 ## Permissions and Scope

 - No internet access is required by the macros.
-- File system access is limited to:
+- File system access (current beta) is limited to reading the active document and optional header image resources.
+The legacy backup & logging writes are DISABLED.
-  - Creating backup copies next to your document (or TEMP if unsaved)
-  - Writing plain-text log files in the same folder
+- Future versions (planned): optional controlled writes for backups and log files in the document directory.
-  - Opening Windows Explorer to show the logs/backup folder on demand

 ## Data Handling

-- Backups contain full copies of your documents; protect the folder accordingly.
-- Log files contain file names and processing metadata, but not document contents (except small excerpts in warnings).
-- Delete logs and backups if they include sensitive information you no longer need.
+Current beta (logging & backup disabled):

+- No backups are created.
+- No log files are written.
+- No document content is exported outside Word memory space.

+Planned (future reinstatement):

+- Backups (full file copies) stored beside source document or in temp path if unsaved.
+- Logs: metadata only (timings, paragraph counts, warnings) — never full document dumps.
+- Administrators will be able to configure retention & size limits.

 ## Reporting a Vulnerability